-Mining Licence and Mining Convention for the Zanaga Project
+Mining Convention for the Zanaga Project

 With effect from 20 May 2016, the Zanaga Mining Convention has been promulgated as a law of the RoC (Law No 15-2016 of 29 April 2016), following ratification by the Parliament of the RoC and publication in the Official Gazette on 28 June 2016.
 The confirmation of the Mining Convention as a law further secures the stability the Project's fiscal and legal regime for the life of the mine.
-(For further details, and key terms of the Mining Convention please refer to ZIOC's announcement on 29 June 2016 and also to page 14 of this Annual Report which refers to the ratification of the Mining Convention.)
+(For further details, and key terms of the Mining Convention please refer to ZIOC's announcement on 29 June 2016 and also to page 14 of the 2015 Annual Report which refers to the ratification of the Mining Convention)

-The ratification of the Mining Convention demonstrates the Government of the RoC's firm commitment to developing the country's mining sector and is testament to the Project's strong stakeholder relations.
+The ratification of the Mining Convention demonstrates the Government of the RoC's firm commitment to developing the country's mining sector, is testament to the Project's strong stakeholder relations, and is a major step forward for the Project.